 Detroit Dark Red Supreme Beet

 Long time standard.
-This open-pollinated beet has globe-shaped roots, dark red flesh and excellent quality.
-Tops are of medium length (12-15”), green with a maroon tinge.
-3" diameter.
-Ideal for both summer or fall harvest.
-Also good for canning or pickling.
-Medium early maturity at 58-60 days.
+This open-pollinated beet has globe shaped roots, dark red flesh, and excellent quality.
+Tops are medium-length (12-15”) and green with a maroon tinge.
+Ideal for both summer and fall harvest, for fresh, canning or pickling.
+Medium early maturity at 65-70 days.
+Approx. 500 seeds/pkg.
 Sized seed.